dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **checkLicenses**: `LicenseCheckerOptions`

-Configure which licenses should be deemed acceptable for use by dependencies.
+Configure which licenses should be deemed acceptable for use by dependencies

 This setting will cause the build to fail, if any prohibited or not allowed licenses ares encountered.

 **`Default`**